alexrodic/Conscience-by-Design/README.md

 This triadic architecture provides a pathway for harmonizing human intentions, societal norms, and machine decision-making.
 It also serves as a diagnostic tool for identifying systemic misalignments within current technology ecosystems.

-The paper discusses historical patterns of technological disruption and argues that the absence of moral grounding in intelligence—artificial or human—leads to structural collapse, coercive dynamics, and loss of autonomy.
+The paper discusses historical patterns of technological disruption and argues that the absence of moral grounding in intelligence-artificial or human-leads to structural collapse, coercive dynamics, and loss of autonomy.
 It positions conscience as the stabilizing element required for sustaining prosperous, human-centered technological evolution.

 Through a blend of ethical theory, systems design, and sociopolitical analysis, the paper outlines how moral integrity becomes a technical requirement, not merely a philosophical aspiration.